The HI intensity mapping power spectrum: insights from recent measurements: Halo model for HI and its parametrisation

 The mass functions from both surveys, denoted by $\phi(M_{\rm HI})$, are used to constrain the HI mass -halo mass relation via the abundance matching technique \citep[e.g.][]{hpgk2017}, which assumes a monotonicity between the HI mass and the underlying halo mass:

-\Cref{fig:hihm} shows that the current halo model parameters {(green curve)} are consistent with the latest MeerKAT findings {(blue curve)}, while the stacking results {(orange curve)} show a steeper drop at low HI masses.
+{ The shaded areas on the blue, orange and green curves denote, respectively, the range of halo masses admissible as a function of the HI mass, resulting from the uncertainties in the $\phi(M_{\rm HI})$ inferred from the MeerKAT intensity mapping survey \citep{paul2023} and the GMRT stacking analysis \citep{bera2022}, as well as the model parameters in the HI to halo mass relation \citep{hparaa2017}. } \Cref{fig:hihm} shows that the current halo model parameters {(green curve)} are consistent with the latest MeerKAT findings {(blue curve)}, while the stacking results {(orange curve)} show a steeper drop at low HI masses.
 This is in line with theoretical expectations, since the stacking results target individual galaxies while the MeerKAT result additionally measures the overall or integrated emission from lower luminosity sources.

 The small-scale structure of HI is encoded in the {density} profile, given by